ryreitsma/git-workshop-origin/README.md

 ### Scenario 3
 Add a commit before the 'first exercise' commit.
 In the LICENSE file it states the 'Copyright (c) 2016 Roelof'.
 However, since Roelof works for Coolblue, the copyright of all of his work is actually for Coolblue.
 Change the LICENSE file copyright to Coolblue.
 Commit this change and order your commits, so that this new commit is before the 'first exercise' commit.
 Use interactive rebasing.

+### Scenario 4
+Rewrite the 'first exercise' commit.
+We forgot that the scenarios in this README file should be grouped per exercise.
+Add a h2 header 'Exercise 1' above 'Scenario 1' and add that change to the 'first exercise' commit.
+Use interactive rebasing.